Jacksonville University

-Jacksonville University (JU) is a private university in Jacksonville, Florida.
+Jacksonville University (JU) is a private university in Jacksonville, Florida, United States.
 Located in the city's Arlington district, the school was founded in 1934 as a two-year college and was known as Jacksonville Junior College until September 5, 1956, when it shifted focus to building four-year university degree programs and later graduated its first four-year degree candidates as Jacksonville University in June 1959.

-It is a member of the Independent Colleges and Universities of Florida and is accredited by the Southern Association of Colleges and Schools (SACS) and the Association to Advance Collegiate Schools of Business (AACSB).
+The university is accredited by the Southern Association of Colleges and Schools (SACS).
 JU's student body currently represents more than 40 U.S. states and approximately 45 countries around the world.
 As a Division I institution, it fields 18 varsity athletics teams, known as the JU Dolphins, as well as intramural sports and clubs.
 Among the top majors declared by JU students are aviation management, biology, nursing, business, and marine science.